estellebarthelet/housing/index.md

 Take a look at the distribution of the propensity scores among the two groups before matching: it is not evenly distributed.
 Let's look at the distribution of one of the variables, overcrowding, in these two groups as well: again, not identical.

 ![Plot8](./figures/8_PS_unmatched.png)

 Now, we can perform **matching**, that is we find pairs of children coming from different groups but with very close propensity scores.This means that these children are very similar regarding all the above-mentioned variables but differ by the treatment (living in precarious conditions).
 Let's have a look again at the distribution of propensity scores and the overcrowding variable over the two groups.

 ![Plot9](./figures/8_PS_matched.png)

 The two curves of the propensity scores now almost perfectly overlap, meaning that we perform a good matching between groups.
-Compared to the plots above, we can notice that the paired children are the intersection of both distributions.
+Compared to the plots above, we can notice that the paired children are those at the intersection of both distributions.
 Now, the distribution of overcrowding is almost identical between both groups as well, which means that the two subpopulations are very similar except for the treatment!

 ### Average treatment effect